moyiz/perception.nvim/README.md

   with "no color" variations e.g. `NormalNC`, `StatusLineNC`).

 ## ⛓️  Limitations
-- `generate_colorscheme` currently dumps ALL highlight groups.
-The generated colorscheme is probably bigger than it has to be (~2k LOC, ~140KB).
+- `export_colorscheme` currently dumps ALL highlight groups.
+The generated colorscheme is probably bigger than it has to be and depends on the number of highlight groups defined in the base colorscheme and loaded plugins (for me:
+  ~2k LOC, ~140KB).
+With that in mind, exported colorschemes would miss highlight groups that were added to your configuration after their generation.
 - Filters process each color individually and are not aware of the specific highlight group.
 - Applying filters more than once (e.g. changing hue, applying inversion and